 Paul E. Cutarelli, MD

-LASIK has literally changed the lives of millions of people.
+LASIK has changed the lives of millions of people.

-LASIK is a nearly painless procedure and has been FDA approved for well over a decade.
+A nearly painless procedure, LASIK has been FDA approved for well over a decade.
 LASIK patient satisfaction rate rivals that of any other medical procedure.

-The Denver area is home to more individuals who have received LASIK eye surgery than any other region, and 98% of the participants in the original FDA clinical study had uncorrected vision of 20/20 after their procedure!
+The Denver area is home to more LASIK patients than any other region, and 98% of the participants in the original FDA clinical study had an uncorrected vision of 20/20 after their procedure!

 Individualized LASIK just for YOU!

-Cutarelli Vision owns the most advanced custom LASIK technology in the greater Denver area which allows each patient to receive customized LASIK treatment individualized according to their unique vision and eye anatomy.
+Cutarelli Vision owns the most advanced custom LASIK technology in the greater Denver and Fort Collins area.
+This allows each patient to receive customized LASIK treatment, individualized according to their unique vision and eye anatomy.

 The Cutarelli Vision procedure consists of four steps:

-- Acquire: Data on the patient’s wavefront error is collected with the AMO WaveScan WaveFront System.
+- Acquire: We collect data on the patient’s wavefront error with the AMO WaveScan WaveFront System.

-- Design: A customized treatment is designed using the data collected on the unique characteristics of the patient’s eye with unique proprietary algorithms.
+- Design: Dr. Cutarelli designs a customized treatment using the data collected on the unique characteristics of the patient’s eye with unique proprietary algorithms.

-- Align: The treatment is aligned to the patient’s eye using Iris Registration technology, which links diagnostic information to the treatment delivered during the Advanced CustomVue procedure.
+- Align: The treatment is aligned to the patient’s eye using Iris Registration technology.
+This links diagnostic information to the treatment delivered during the Advanced CustomVue procedure.